Friday, April 10, 2009

 For those who haven't heard.
 Kevin Dubrow, singer of Quiet Riot sadly left this earthly realm last night (November 25th 2007).

-Some of you don't know me that well, but those that do know that Quiet Riot's Metal Health album was the first album I ever owned.
+Quiet Riot's Metal Health album was the first album I ever owned.
 It was the album that made me a metalhead.
 It was the album that maintained my sanity as I rebelled against oppressive and rather insane parents.
 It was also THE album that gave me the desire to play guitar.
 If not for Quiet Riot and Kevin Dubrow, Herostratus would certainly not exist and neither would I.

 Ironically, it was an anti-rock convention at a church my parents dragged me to that helped cement my faith in Quiet Riot and Heavy Metal.
 At this convention the speaker condemned all Heavy Metal of course, but curiously he didn't say anything about one of the bands he had plastered all over his anti-rock sign-boards.
 This band was Quiet Riot.